Jadamso/ProjectTemplate/README.md

 ```

-make FolderMaker Program to be in path
+make `FolderMaker` program to be in path

 ```bash
 cp ./FolderMaker $HOME/Programs/FolderMaker